Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 With Marshall on the Orono 40-yard line, Spartans linebacker Grant Eslinger forced a fumble that popped out and into the arms of junior linebacker Max Spronk, setting up Orono back in shallow Tigers’ territory.

 But a 9-yard sack by Marshall senior JR Vierstraete, the Tigers’ all-time leader in the category and a Southwest Minnesota State commit, set up a deep third down that the Spartans weren’t able to convert.
-Orono went for it on 4th-and-21 on the Tigers’ 33 and gave up another sack, this time to sophomore Braedyn Van Meveren, giving Marshall solid field position with three minutes left in the half.
+Orono went for it on fourth-and-21 on the Tigers 33 and gave up another sack, this time by sophomore Braedyn Van Meveren, giving Marshall solid field position with three minutes left in the half.

 — Cassidy Hettesheimer